CAG report highlights lapses in procurement, supply chain of drugs under CGHS | Business

 - India

-The CAG report also highlighted violations in connection with reimbursement of claims made by health care organisations (HCOs).
+In its audit report tabled on Monday, the CAG also highlighted violations in connection with reimbursement of claims made by healthcare organisations (HCOs).

 The audit noted that the health ministry did not ensure a periodic revision of the drug formulary, which is maintained by the Medical Stores Organisation (MSO) for the CGHS and government hospitals.